-Wang (1993) showed that surfactant retention on natural kaolin clays can be reduced (from 990 to 400-650 μ g/g) by using dithionite-containing brine prewash to have surface iron reduced to the ferrous state, whereas dithionite-containing brine prewash had no effect on surfactant retention for the pure synthetic kaolin clay without iron impurities.
-Also, Wang and Guidry (1994) found that Berea-core wettability can be changed from strongly water-wet to mixed-wet under conventional aerobic condition after aging for 54 days.
-However, wettability altered at a slower rate (196 days) when cores were exposed to reducing conditions, and no wettability change was detected when surface iron in cores
+Wang et al. (1993) showed that surfactant retention on natural kaolin clays can be reduced (from 990 to 400~650 μ g/g) by using dithionite-containing brine prewash to remove iron.
+Whereas, dithionite-containing brine prewash had no effect on surfactant retention for the pure synthetic kaolin clay without iron impurities.
+Also, Wang and Guidry (1994) found that Berea core wettability can be changed from strongly water-wet to mixed-wet under conventional aerobic condition after aging for 54 days.
+However, wettability altered at a slower rate (196 days) when cores were exposed to reducing conditions, and no wettability change was detected when surface iron in cores was removed by sodium dithionite.
+Transition metals (e.g., iron) were suggested as attracting and complexing anionic surfactants to polar surfaces or to polar molecules in crude oils.